svermeulen/vim-easyclip/README.md

 `g:EasyClipAlwaysMoveCursorToEndOfPaste` - Default: 0.
 Set this to 1 to always position cursor at the end of the pasted text for both multi-line and non-multiline pastes.

 `g:EasyClipPreserveCursorPositionAfterYank` - Default 0 (ie. disabled).
 Vim's default behaviour is to position the cursor at the beginning of the yanked text, which is consistent with other motions.
 However if you prefer the cursor position to remain unchanged when performing yanks, enable this option.

+`g:EasyClipShareYanks` - Default: 0 (ie. disabled).
+When enabled, yank history is saved to file, which allows other concurrent Vim instances to automatically share the yank history, and also allows yank history to be automatically restored when restarting vim.

+`g:EasyClipShareYanksFile` - Default: '.easyclip'.
+The name of the file to save the yank history to when `g:EasyClipShareYanks` is enabled.

+`g:EasyClipShareYanksDirectory` - Default: '$HOME'.
+The directory to use to store the file with name given by `g:EasyClipShareYanksFile` setting.
+Only applicable when `g:EasyClipShareYanks` option is enabled.

+`g:EasyClipShowYanksWidth` - Default: 80 - The width to display for each line when the `Yanks` command is executed

 You can also disable the default mappings by setting one or more of the following to zero.
 By default they are set to 1 (ie. enabled)